daihocmo/learn-vietnamese/docs/resources.md

 - [DTV-Ebook](https://www.dtv-ebook.com): Download various Romance ebooks.

 ### Manga
-- [Manga Recommendation](): From Japanese Media Recommendation, you can choose the same manga to read on any of these manga reading sites.
 - [Blogtruyenmoi](https://blogtruyenmoi.com/): A manga reader site made by Ngankvn, most of the mangas here are uploaded by users or scanlated groups.
 - [Nettruyen](https://nettruyenco.vn/): A pretty large manga reader site.
 - [TruyenQQVN](https://truyenqqvn.com/): Another manga (and manhwa, manhua) reading site.